 - More than three years’ employment: eight weeks’ notice

-The termination of the employment contract by an employer based on just cause or without cause imposes a severance payment duty on the employer.
+An employer’s termination of the employment contract based on just cause or without cause imposes a severance payment duty on the employer.
 The employee’s service time must exceed one year before the employee will be entitled to a severance payment.
-The severance payment is calculated by multiplying the employee’s monthly salary with the number of years they have been employed by the employer.
+The severance payment is calculated by multiplying the employee’s monthly salary by the years they have been employed by the employer.
 The severance payment cannot exceed a certain ceiling amount which is revised every six months by the government.
-In addition, employers are obliged to pay the amount that equals the employee’s unused annual leave, any unpaid overtime work payments and other earned benefits and bonuses.
-Severance Compensation: For any termination without just cause of the employees who worked for more than 1 year, the employer should pay this compensation to the employee.
+In addition, employers are obliged to pay the amount that equals the employee’s unused annual leave, unpaid overtime work payments, and other earned benefits and bonuses.
+Severance Compensation: For any termination without just cause of the employees who worked for more than one year, the employer should pay this compensation to the employee.

-Salary, social security contributions, paid annual leave, paid sick leave, general health insurance contribution, weekends, public holidays, official holiday salaries, overtime payments, maternity leave or paternity leave pays are main mandatory benefits.
-The employer may also provide to employees additional voluntary benefits
+Salary, social security contributions, paid annual leave, paid sick leave, general health insurance contributions, weekends, public holidays, official holiday salaries, overtime payments, maternity leave, or paternity leave pay are the main mandatory benefits.
+The employer may also provide to employees with additional voluntary benefits.

-Benefits such as the value of premiums, private insurances, company cars, bonuses, mobile phones, clothing etc. Employers can determine to pay premiums (ikramiye) or bonuses (prim) to their employees under certain conditions and based on regular performance intervals.
-Turkey recently announced a new scheme for regulating meal cards, which are a common benefit scheme offered to employees.
-Foreign companies operating in Turkey or Turkish companies may design employee stock option and stock purchase plans and award stock option to their employees in Turkey in their employment contracts or supplementary employment documents describing benefits granted to employees.
+Benefits include the value of premiums, private insurance, company cars, bonuses, mobile phones, clothing, etc. Employers can determine to pay premiums (ikramiye) or bonuses (prim) to their employees under certain conditions and based on regular performance intervals.
+Turkey recently announced a new scheme for regulating meal cards, a common benefit scheme offered to employees.
+Foreign companies operating in Turkey or Turkish companies may design employee stock options and stock purchase plans and award stock options to their employees in Turkey in their employment contracts or supplementary employment documents describing benefits granted to employees.

 Overtime work cannot exceed 270 hours per year.
-Employees cannot opt out of such restrictions.
-In principle, all employees are entitled to receive overtime payment.
-Employees are entitled to overtime payment for all overtime exceeding 45 hours per week at 1.5 times their hourly rate.
+Employees cannot opt-out of such restrictions.
+In principle, all employees are entitled to receive overtime pay.
+Employees are entitled to overtime pay for all overtime exceeding 45 hours per week at 1.5 times their hourly rate.
 However, if the weekly working hours are less than 45 hours, a 1:1.25 ratio will be applied up to the 45 hours.
-It is possible to provide in the employment contract that the salary of an employee includes overtime of up to 270 hours per year without additional pay provided that the salary of the employee is higher than the minimum wage.
+It is possible to provide in the employment contract that an employee’s salary includes overtime of up to 270 hours per year without additional pay, provided that the employee’s salary is higher than the minimum wage.

 The maximum working hours allowed is 45 hours per week.
 Working hours can be distributed over the working days provided that daily working hours do not exceed 11 hours on any one working day.
 The maximum night working hours are 7.5 hours per week.
-Employees must be given at least 24 hours rest time in a week.
-Employees cannot opt out of such restrictions either on an individual or collective basis.
+Employees must be given at least 24 hours of rest time weekly.
+Employees cannot opt-out of such restrictions individually or collectively.